-- 1. Variable speed limit: The variable speed limit (VSL) approach, also known as speed harmonization, presents both significant mobility and safety benefits.
-A VSL system provides speed guidance to drivers, varying smoothly over a defined area based on prevailing traffic conditions.
-By reducing sudden brakes, it can reduce crashes as well as mitigate stop-and-go and shock waves in traffic flow. - 2.
-Enhanced route guidance and navigation: Roadside units (RSUs) continuously collect information about vehicles in large areas, and then acquire the latest traffic information.
+- Variable Speed Limit: Variable speed limit (VSL), also known as speed harmonization, has both significant mobility and safety benefits.
+VSL provides speed guidance to drivers, which varies smoothly over space and time based on prevailing traffic condition.
+Through reducing sudden brakes, it can reduce crashes as well as mitigate stop-and-go and shock waves in traffic flow. - 2.
+Enhanced Route Guidance and Navigation: Roadside units (RSUs) continuously collect information about vehicles in large areas, and then acquire the latest traffic information.
 If a vehicle approaches a congested area, nearby RSUs inform the driver of the congested area.
 Drivers receiving such en-route information will be able to change their routes.
 This application alleviates congestion by reducing surplus demand to bottlenecks and thus increases the network-wide efficiency. - 3.
-Green light optimal speed advisory: RSUs provide vehicles with information about traffic signals and surrounding traffic flow.
-Based on such information, if the traffic is not congested, vehicles will be able to adjust their approaching speeds to reduce the number of stops or idling time at intersections.
+Green Light Optimal Speed Advisory: RSUs provide vehicles with information about traffic signals and surrounding traffic flow.
+Based on such information, if the traffic is uncongested, vehicles will be able to adjust their approaching speeds to reduce number of stops or idling time at intersections.
 This will help to improve driver comfort and fuel efficiency.